50MHz Band: 50.0 – 52.0MHz

 This 100 kHz wide sub-band is allocated exclusively to telegraphy (CW) stations with a maximum transmission bandwidth of 500Hz.
-The area between 50.000 – 50.080MHz however has been designated for beacon stations.
+The area between 50.000 – 50.080MHz has been traditionally shared with beacon stations, although many are due to migrate up the band to create extra room.
 The primary purpose of beacons is the checking of propagation conditions both for every day amateur use and for special propagation research projects.

 The remaining 20 kHz between 50.080 – 50.100MHz is also nominated exclusively for CW although it should be noted that telegraphy is permitted over the entire 50MHz band.